w3f/Grants-Program/applications/msai.md

 > ⚠️ *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
 Please keep them safe.*

 ## Project Overview
-A blockchain API built on Substrate by ISO/IEC 27001:2013 security process approved.
+A blockchain API built on Substrate with security approved by ISO standard encryption built into smart contracts written in WebAssembly .
-We plan to integrate ID verification and data storage like IPFS through a substrate api eleminating the need for integrating security on top of projects such as FileCoin.
-The idea is to make data a first class citizen of the Poladot ecosystem.
+We would like to integrate ID verification and data storage like IPFS through a substrate api eliminating the need for integrating security on top of projects such as FileCoin.
+The idea is to make data a first class citizen of the Polkadot ecosystem.
+Unlike centralized health platforms, we don't store user's data on a database.
+Instead, it's stored on the TEE layer of blockchain, and the target group matching and selecting happen also in the TEE layer, which ensures that no private data are exposed during the whole process.
+Eventually, both user and publisher receive some amount of token as rewards from advertiser.

 NFT based data exchange infrastructure for data ownership and medical data submission for use by our own propriatory app as well as any other apps so that medical data can both be sold and exchanged.

 We anticipate participation incentivization via built in token and use of Data Extraction engine built as part of team members PhD.